About Us

 Elizabeth Becerra, Vice Chair HDC JPA, Council Member, City of Victorville

-Eric Ohlsen, Council Member, City of Palmdale
+Eric Ohlsen, Mayor, City of Palmdale

 Lauren Hughes-Leslie, Council Member, City of Lancaster